Office: 311 Trent Drive

 Dr. Greco’s clinical and teaching experience has influenced her interest in focusing on educational research.
 Her recent work includes projects related to linking the classroom to clinic, as well as understanding how the different methods of communication between clinical education stakeholders can impact their relationships and the student learning experience.

-Greco J., Kupczynski L., Silberman N., Hammock A. (2021).
-The clinical site visit: Perspectives of physical therapist students.
-Journal of Physical Therapy Education (in press)
+Greco J, Kupczynski L, Silberman N, Hammock A. The clinical site visit: Perspectives of physical therapist students.
+Journal of Physical Therapy Education.
+2020;34(4): 321-33.

 Greco J., Lamberg E.M.
 (2020).
 Trends in biophysical agents: Curriculum in entry-level Doctor of physical therapy programs across the United States.
 Journal of Physical Therapy Education 34 (2) 138-149.

 Greco J., Lamberg E.M., McKenna R.F., & Muratori L.M.
 (2018).
 Trends in the availability and usage of biophysical agents among physical therapists in the United States.
 Physical Therapy Reviews 23(2)116-123.

 American Physical Therapy Association Academy of Education Adopt-a-Doc award, 2018